tech-keno/strawhatsvit/README.md

 - Fixed bug where the calendar was not displaying correct data when moved/resized
 - Fixed bug where the calendar displayed days of the week correctly

-## Traceability matrix ADD LINK TO FILE
+## Traceability Matrix ADD LINK TO FILE